whaynes/STCW23/jekyll/assessments/Common/MFA-1M3A.md

 ### Condition

-{{ "In a graded practical exercise, given a simulated non-critical patient and assistance from a second rescuer, and using a device to apply traction to the femur (Hare traction, Thomas D-ring, or Sager splint)," | markdownify }}
+In a graded practical exercise, given a simulated non-critical patient and assistance from a second rescuer, and using a device to apply traction to the femur (Hare traction, Thomas D-ring, or Sager splint),

 ### Performance requirement